-Tweetchats are events where people use Twitter to discuss various topics.
+Mike describes how to use Twitter and other networks on how to gain views discussing various topics.
 This is another way to discover what people are thinking about your niche, maybe even your business.

 3. Another place where people ask questions is Quora.
 (This one is my favorite)

 Search for questions in your niche.
 Look for misunderstandings in both the questions and answers.
 What do you want to explain to them in greater detail than a Quora answer will hold?

 4. Look through your Google Analytics keywords.
 (I suck at this one, though)

 Look through the section on the search terms people use to find your site.
 Some may surprise you.

 But if one person found your site through a weird, longtail keyword, next month maybe one or two more prospects will use variations of it.
 If the keyword implies the searcher is likely a prospect for your business, you want to attract more of them.
 Therefore, write a blog post dedicated to answering their questions and using that longtail keyword.

 This article by Neil Patel gives a lot of information about targeting longtail keywords with your blog posts, starting with the Google AdWords tool.
 Use both Google Analytics and the AdWords tool.

 This one is almost cheating.
 It tracks activity across many social media.